mlocati/tbfilters2gmail/README.md

 - It seems it's not possible to create Gmail filters with header-specific criterias
 - Not every criteria/action has been implemented in this library.
   We implemented only the ones we actually needed.
-- Running the migration procedure more than once will create duplicated copies of the filters

 ## How to delete all the Gmail filters and/or folders